IDemiurge/PhoneBooking/README.md

 Currently uses a local Json file instead of a database

 <h2>Usage</h2>
+Use Launch.kt to run the app.

-Launch multiple instances of the app and enter different user-name to emulate different logins.
+Launch multiple instances of the app and enter different user names to emulate different logins.